 Cabotegravir (CAB) is in the integrase strand transfer inhibitor (INSTI) class of antiviral medications.
-It was recently approved for once-every-two-month administration for PrEP and in combination with rilpivirine (RPV) injection for everytwo-month administration in the treatment of HIV infection.
-The studies submitted for both product's FDA approval and guidelines for their utilization were reviewed.
+It was recently approved for once-every-two-month administration for PrEP and in combination with rilpivirine (RPV) injection for every-two-month administration in the treatment of HIV infection.
+The studies submitted for both product's FDA approval and quidelines for their utilization were reviewed.

 Cabotegravir for PrEP: CAB 600 mg IM Q two months for PrEP was approved by the FDA in March 2022.
-Two phase 3 studies are outlined in the package insert supporting the approval.2 One study demonstrated a 66% risk reduction for HIV acquisition compared to the current IHS formulary product tenofovir + emtricitabine in the U.S., Latin America, Asia and Africa.
-The second study examined the product in women in Africa and reported an 89% risk reduction for HIV acquisition compared to tenofovir/emtricitabine.
+Two phase 3 studies are outlined in the package insert supporting the approval.
+One study demonstrated a 66% risk reduction for HIV acquisition compared to the current IHS formulary product tenofovir + emtricitabine, in a population of MSM and transgender women in the U.S., Latin America, Asia and Africa.
+The second study examined the product in cis-gender women in Africa and reported an 89% risk reduction for HIV acquisition compared to tenofovir/emtricitabine.
 Adherence in the injection group was estimated at 93% while adherence to the oral comparator was estimated to be 40%.
 Adverse drug reactions were similar when comparing cabotegravir to tenofovir + emtricitabine, except for the presence of injection site reactions which accompany cabotegravir.
 Both studies identified INSTI class drug resistance associated with reduced adherence or mismanagement of discontinuation of cabotegravir for PrEP in cases where HIV is acquired, and resulted in a black-box warning for cabotegravir for PrEP.